Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Bug prioritization and triage problems

 where $s_i^d$ is the suitability of bug $i$ when assigned to developer $d$, $c_i^d$ is the estimated fixing time coming from the CF for bug $i$ when assigned to developer $d$, and $\alpha$ is a control parameter~\citep{park2011costriage}.
 The suitability is estimated by the SVM similar to CBR.
-In this study, we set the value of 0.5 for $\alpha$; however, the Wayback Machine can dynamically change it. \item \textbf{Random}: This naive strategy randomly assigns a candidate bug to a developer.
+In this study, we set the value of 0.5 for $\alpha$; however, the Wayback Machine can dynamically change it.

+\item \textbf{Random}: This naive strategy randomly assigns a candidate bug to a developer.
 While using this strategy, we repeat the experiment 5 times and report the average performance.
 We acknowledge that a naive rule-based approach cannot address the bug triage task.
-We utilize it only as a baseline and not a proposed way to address bug triage task. \end{enumerate}
+We utilize it only as a baseline, and it is not a \textcolor{black}{recommended way to address bug triaging}. \end{enumerate}